 The Mason County Small Farms Program operates a Poultry Processing Equipment Lending Program (PPELP).
 You can rent a scalder, plucker, and kill cones to process your own birds.
 Whether you are processing birds for your own consumption or for commercial sale, this equipment is available to producers in Mason and surrounding counties.

-For more information about the program and cost, click HERE for the information packet or contact the Mason Conservation District at (360) 427-9436 Ext.
-111.
+For more information about the program see Poultry Processing Equipment Lending information Packet or contact the Mason Conservation District at (360) 427-9436 Ext.
+113.

 Here is a list of other processing equipment lending programs: